pingidentity/astro/packages/astro/README.md

 The Storybook server defaults to `https://localhost:6006`.
 This port can be customized by running the command start -p 9009.
 For example, this will start Storybook on port 9009.
 More information on customizing Storybook CLI options can be found at https://storybook.js.org/docs/react/api/cli-options.

-Component prop documentation is available under the “documentation” tab per each component story.
+Component prop documentation is available under the "documentation" tab per each component story.
 Most props can be toggled and configured for preview purposes within the prop table.

-For example, to view the disabled button styling, navigate to the Button story’s props table, locate the “isDisabled” prop, and toggle to “true”.
+For example, to view the disabled button styling, navigate to the Button story’s props table, locate the "isDisabled" prop, and toggle to "true".
 This change allows you to preview the disabled button’s styling and functionality.

 ## Yarn
 We use a modern version of [Yarn](https://yarnpkg.com/getting-started) for package management with the [Plug'n'Play](https://yarnpkg.com/features/pnp) feature enabled.
 This allows for a [Zero Install](https://yarnpkg.com/features/zero-installs) approach to be used.